jboliv01/react-portfolio/posts/de-zc-w1.md

 The pgadmin_data volume is separate from your PostgreSQL volume `ny_taxi_postgres_data`.
 The PostgreSQL volume is used to persist data from your PostgreSQL database, while the `pgadmin_data` volume is used to persist data from your pgAdmin application.

-Now lets start up our services by running:
+Now, lets start up our services by running:

 `docker compose up`

-Next you'll open up your web browser and go to `localhost:8080/` and use the credentials we defined in our docker-compose.yml file to login.
+Next, you'll open up your web browser and go to `localhost:8080/` and use the credentials we defined in our docker-compose.yml file to login.
+Remember, `8080` is the port we defined for pgAdmin to run on.

 ![pgadmin-login](/de-zc/w1/pgadmin-login.png)